-- Basic Commercial Inspection Report of the information gathered and opinions generated.
+- Standard Commercial Inspection Report of the information gathered and opinions generated.

-Many areas and items in units 1430 and 1460 were obscured by furniture and stored items.
+Many areas and items at this property were obscured by furniture and business equipment.
 This often includes but is not limited to walls, floors, windows, inside and under cabinets, under sinks, on counter tops, in closets, behind window coverings, under rugs or carpets, and under or behind furniture.
-The inspector in general does not move personal belongings, furnishings, carpets or appliances.
+The inspector in general does not move business or personal belongings, furnishings, carpets, equipment or appliances.
 When furnishings, stored items or debris are present, all areas or items that are obscured, concealed or not readily accessible are excluded from the inspection.
 The client should be aware that when furnishings, stored items or debris are eventually moved, damage or problems that were not noted during the inspection may be found.

 Site, Grounds & Parking

-The asphalt parking surface was moderately worn and is prone to developing further cracks from water penetration.
-Recommend that a qualified contractor reseal the parking lot.
+The asphalt parking surface was worn and is prone to developing further cracks from water penetration.
+Recommend that a qualified person reseal the parking lot.

 Exterior and Foundation

 Unknown stains were noted on many, but not all, of the vertical stone wash structures.
 The source and composition of the stains could not be determined.
 It may be possible to remove these stains with power washing, but this could not be confirmed.

 Roof inspection method: Traversed

 Roof surface material: Asphalt or fiberglass composition shingles, with extensive low-slope metal flashing on all four sides